 Financial service firms are prime targets for cybercrime.
-Because of the sensitive data they carry, they are more likely to be targets.
-In fact, financial service firms were hit 300 times more than other business.
+Because of the sensitive data they carry, they are more likely to be targeted.
+In fact, financial service firms were hit 300 times more than other businesses.

 In 2018 financial service firms were hit 819 times, an increase from 69 incidents reported in 2017.
-The total number of of cyber attacks won’t be known until well in to 2020, but there has already been a number of data breaches this year.
+The total number of cyber-attacks won’t be known until well into 2022, but there have already been many data breaches this year.

 Other financial service firms faced data breaches as well.

-First American Financial Corp had a breach that exposed about 885 million personal and financial records related to real estate transactions dating as far back to 2003.
+First American Financial Corp had a breach that exposed about 885 million personal and financial records related to real estate transactions dating as far back as 2003.